-- A. More smoke and fumes than most other processes (FCAW-S = most) - B. Spatter - C. Slag has to be removed - V. Proper Welding Techniques for Making Vertical and Overhead Welds - A. Set up of equipment - B. Selection of electrodes and shielding gas - Must consider properties, position, number of passes, and shielding gas (when selecting electrode) - C. Understanding and utilizing the Welding Procedure Specification (WPS) - D. Determining weld bead locations and deposition sequence - E. Use of Weaving Patterns (if any required) - F. Must use the proper five critical manipulative variables - G. Must "read" and control molten weld pool by adjusting five variables - VI.
-Impact of Making Vertical and Horizontal Welds on Welding Productivity - A. Must make adjustments to several of the five keys to productivity - 1.
+- B. Selection of electrodes and shielding gas - Must consider properties, position, number of passes, shielding gas - C. Understanding and utilizing the Welding Procedure Specification (WPS) - D. Determining weld bead locations and deposition sequence - E. Use of weaving patterns (if any required) - F. Must properly control the five critical manipulative variables - G. Must "Read" and control molten weld pool by adjusting the five critical manipulative variables - VI.
+Impact of Making fillet and groove welds in the vertical and overhead positions on Productivity - A. Must adjust several variables in ways that result in less productivity - 1.
 More difficult to make so harder to avoid over-welding - 2.
 Wire feed rates cannot be as high but keep as high as possible - 3.
 Maximizing arc-on time still important - 4.
 Minimizing motion and delay times still important - 5.
 Avoiding repairs, rework and scrap (Important -but harder to do) - VII.
 Visual Examination of Welds to Determine Quality and Acceptability - A. Must have a code or standard of acceptance - B. Types of Defects - 1.
 Dimensional - 2.
 Discontinuities - 3.
 Other - C. Determined to be acceptable or unacceptable based on measuring - D. Measured using gauges and instruments - VIII.
-Troubleshooting to Prevent Weld Defects - A. Machine settings or poorly-written Welding Procedure Specification (WPS) - B. Defective equipment or variations in power coming to equipment - C. Wrong, out-of-spec, or improperly prepared base material or consumables - D. Welding environment (drafty or wet) - E. Poor fit-up - F. Not adhering to WPS - G. Not properly controlling the five critical manipulative variablesIX.
-Project Experience Steel Fabrication Using the FCAW Process - A. Students given basic information necessary to undertake project 1.Purpose or function of the project - 1.
-Resources available - 2.
-Completion date - B. Development of project plan, specifications and schedule - C. Design of project - 1.Conceptual and preliminary designs and drawings - 1.
-Design review - 2.
-Final design drawings - 3.
+Troubleshooting to Prevent Weld Defects - A. Machine settings or poorly-written WPS - B. Defective equipment or variations in power coming to equipment - C. Wrong, out-of-spec, or improperly prepared base material or consumables - D. Welding environment (drafty or wet) - E. Poor fit-up - F. Not adhering to WPS - G. Not properly controlling the five critical manipulative variables - IX.
+Project Experience Steel Fabrication Using the GMAW Process - A. Students given basic information necessary to undertake project - 1.
+Purpose or function of the project - 2.
+Resources available - 3.
+Completion date - B. Development of project plan, specifications and schedule - C. Design of project - 1.
+Conceptual and preliminary designs and drawings - 2.
+Design review - 3.
+Final design drawings - 4.
 Acceptance of final design - D. Construction or fabrication - 1.
 Ordering materials and parts fabrication - 2.
 Subassembly fabrication - 3.
-Final assembly or erection

-E. Testing, inspection and acceptance

-X. Welder Qualification Test
+Final assembly or erection - E. Testing, inspection and acceptance - X. Welder Qualification Test - A. Hands-on skills test of student's ability to make acceptable GMAW or